article banner

 import kotlinx.coroutines.* fun main(): Unit = runBlocking { print(coroutineContext[Job]?.isActive) // true }

-There is also an extension property job, which lets us access the job more easily.
+There is also an extension property, job, which lets us access the job more easily.

-// extension val CoroutineContext.job: Job get() = get(Job) ?: error("Current context doesn't...") // usage fun main(): Unit = runBlocking { print(coroutineContext.job.isActive) // true }
+import kotlinx.coroutines.* import kotlin.coroutines.* // extension val CoroutineContext.job: Job get() = get(Job) ?: error("Current context doesn't...") // usage fun main(): Unit = runBlocking { print(coroutineContext.job.isActive) // true }

 import kotlinx.coroutines.* //sampleStart fun main(): Unit = runBlocking { val job: Job = launch { delay(1000) println("Test") } } //sampleEnd